 I did not find any emails from them until I looked at my spam so it looked like I was avoiding them.
 I informed them by email that I was waiting for my tax return because I saw that there was a one-time Maintenance increase for an owner agreed on repairs.
 I have asked them to work with me but...
 Read more »

 If they never sent you paper bills, you may have an argument that they did not give you notice.
 If that does not work, you may have an attorney negotiate with the collection agency.
 Most timeshare companies use the same collection companies.
-I've found that they'll typically negotiate on the fee...Read more »
+I've found that they'll typically negotiate on...Read more »

 I don't need help, BUT....
 I’m in Iowa.
-Lately, I've gotten into heated arguments w/”Greeters" at several different Walmarts in three different towns, after seeing them stop customers & SEARCH through their items that have already been paid for as the shoppers attempt to leave the store....
+Lately, I've gotten into heated arguments w/”Greeters" at several different Walmarts in three different towns, after seeing them stop customers & SEARCH through their items that have already been paid for as the shoppers attempt to...
 Read more »

 If you signed or co-signed as guarantor debt or have some legal obligation to pay them, there is no recourse.
 However, if you have been garnished for his bills and arenot liable for them, you can bring a wrongful garnishment suit against those creditors.